Global BulletinAll NewsFDA Approval AlertWomen in Oncology

 For our patients with HR-positive, HER2-negative metastatic breast cancer, I would consider sacituzumab govitecan appropriate for those who have progressed through their endocrine therapy, targeted therapy, and 1 to 2 lines of standard chemotherapy.

 There are limited data regarding the use of the PARP inhibitors in somatic BRCA mutations.
 In smaller studies, there has been some effectiveness in using PARP inhibitors, but most of our data are on germline mutations.
-I typically recommend discussing the risks and benefits with patients and following our standard guidelines in regards to PARP inhibitor use in the context of clinical trials.
+I typically recommend discussing the risks and benefits with patients and following our standard guidelines in regard to PARP inhibitor use in the context of clinical trials.

 Newsletter